Winter School in Fribourg to study comfort in coworking spaces

-Attention to human comfort and performance in the indoor built environment is growing worldwide due to the increased number of hours spent indoors and the space limitation in highly populated cities.
-The working environment and cultural differences, traditions, and challenges of South Korea and Switzerland is fertile soil to brainstorm around the indoor built environment issues.
-The ARC-HEST exchange program focuses on the synergy between architectural design, human factors, and technologies in the office buildings as well as their combined effects on the indoor environmental quality (IEQ) and interaction of the occupants with the building.
+Attention to human comfort and performance in the indoor built environment is growing worldwide due to the increased number of hours spent indoors and space limitation in highly populated cities.
+The working environment and cultural differences, traditions, and challenges of Switzerland and South Korea is fertile soil to brainstorm around the indoor built environment issues.
+The ARC-HEST academic exchange program focuses on the synergy between architectural design, human factors, and technologies in the office buildings as well as their combined effects on the indoor environmental quality (IEQ) and interaction of the occupants with the building.

 Coworking spaces under the microscope in summer and winter